 5 Reasons to Visit Clermont This Spring

-Clermont, a lakeside city just outside of Orlando in Lake County, has the perfect mix of small-town charm and outdoor adventures.
-Spring is one of the best times to visit, with comfortable temperatures and plenty of ways to get outside in Florida’s Lakeside Escape.
-Here are five ways to take advantage of the season.
+Clermont, a lakeside city just outside of Orlando, has the perfect mix of small-town charm and outdoor adventures.
+Spring is one of the best times to visit Lake County, with comfortable temperatures and plenty of ways to get outside.
+Here are five ways to take advantage of the season in Florida’s Lakeside Escape.

 1. Enjoy Views from the Florida Citrus Tower